 Cost Methodology by Design

 ROM estimates are based on high-level information and very little detail.
-Examples include the number of rooms in a hotel or – as in this example – the gross square footage of a planned residence.
+Examples include the number of rooms in a hotel or – in this example – the gross square footage of a residency.

 Used to establish a baseline construction budget and better analyze a project’s feasibility.

-Despite the preliminary stage of design, we are able to create detailed construction cost estimates by employing various estimating methods, including our own extensive database of historic projects.
+Despite the preliminary stage of design, we are able to create detailed construction cost estimates by employing various estimating methods.

-Architectural sketches and the primary type of construction (reinforced concrete, steel, metal or wood framing, etc.) have been defined at this stage of design.
+At this stage of the design process, there are now architectural sketches and the primary type of construction (reinforced concrete, steel, metal or wood framing, etc.).

 Used to refine the scope of work and to establish a more detailed project budget.